Edward Storey: Wales

 Storey moved to Wales in 1999.
 For many years he chaired the Friends of St Michael's, the church next to his home in Discoed, engaged in fundraising to restore the building and support other arts events.
 New poetry collections, inspired by the local border country and other sources, were published by the Friends of St Michael's under the imprint of The Leverett Press.

 Edward Storey died at his home in Discoed early on the morning of 18 November 2018.
 The funeral service was held at St Michaels on 5 December.

 Set to music

-Edward Storey's poems and libretti have been set to music by Trevor Hold, Adrian Williams, David Twigg, Cecilia MacDowell, Trevor Jones and others, leading to performances and/or recordings.
+Edward Storey's poems and libretti have been set to music by Trevor Hold, Adrian Williams, David Twigg, Cecilia MacDowell, Trevor Jones, Gabriel Jackson and others, leading to performances and/or recordings.
 Recent CD recordings of musical settings of Edward's poems are 'Pure Music' featuring Voller String Quartet and mezzo-soprano Zarah Hible, and 'Spirit Songs' featuring soprano Louise Wayman accompanied by pianist Sarah Gard.
 The music on these recording is by Trevor Jones.